Variations of the Dominion Battlecruiser

 We can see the physical model in a new take at the beginning of the episode.
 The Galors in this scene are real miniatures too.
 This is why we deem it possible that the physical model still appeared in "Favor the Bold".

 But more importantly, "Sacrifice of Angels" introduces a new CG model of the U-type, one that will be used up to the finale of DS9.
 The new CGI very closely resembles the physical model, not only pertaining to the arrangement of the nacelles in a flattened reversed U-shape.
 The forked tip, the illuminated areas and the hull color is so close to the physical model that it is not really feasible to distinguish them.
 But it must be a CGI because the whole battle in "Sacrifice of Angels" was computer-generated and it would have been impossible to show any physical model from all angles.
 The old CG version (V-type 1a) was probably deemed to be too little detailed.
-Moreover, after several close views at the U-type physical model the difference may have become too palpable.
+What's more, after several close views at the U-type physical model the difference may have become too palpable.
 This way the new CG model was a full success.
 Ironically, the CGI artists failed to produce an accurate model of the much more prominent Defiant whose nacelles are visibly not hanging low enough in the very same episode.

 One difference between the U-type physical model and the U-type CGI is that the section between the two upper pods is not illuminated on the latter (if anything, we would expect this part to shine during flight, but not while the ship is docked to the station).